AROID: Improving Adversarial Robustness Through Online Instance-Wise Data Augmentation: Experimental Set-ups

-\paragraph{Configuration of compared DA methods.} AutoAugment was parameterized as in \cite{cubuk_autoaugment_2019} since we did not have sufficient resource to optimize.
-For AutoAugment, augmentations were applied in the order of HorizontalFlip-RandomCrop-AutoAugment-Cutout (16x16) on CIFAR10 and Imagenette, and AutoAugment-Cutout (20x20) on SVHN, as in \cite{cubuk_autoaugment_2019}.
+AutoAugment was parameterized as in \citet{cubuk_autoaugment_2019} since we did not have sufficient resource to optimize.
+For AutoAugment, augmentations were applied in the order of HorizontalFlip-RandomCrop-AutoAugment-Cutout (16x16)as in \citet{cubuk_autoaugment_2019}.
 TrivialAugment is parameter-free so no tuning was needed.
-For TrivialAugment, augmentations were applied in the order of HorizontalFlip-RandomCrop-TrivialAugment-Cutout (16x16) on CIFAR10 and Imagenette, and TrivialAugment-Cutout (16x16) on SVHN, as in \cite{muller_trivialaugment_2021}.
-For Cutmix, $\alpha=0.25$ and $\beta=1$ on CIFAR10 as optimized in \cite{li_data_2023}; $\alpha=1$ and $\beta=1$ on Imagenette and SVHN as suggested in \cite{yun_cutmix_2019}.
-For Cutout, the size of cut-out area was 20x20 on all three datasets as in \cite{li_data_2023}.
-Cutout and Cutmix were applied with the default (baseline) augmentations in the order of HorizontalFlip-RandomCrop-Cutout and -Cutmix respectively on CIFAR10 and Imagenette, while no additional augmentations were applied on SVHN.
-For IDBH, IDBH[strong]-CIFAR10 was used on CIFAR10 and Imagenette, and IDBH-SVHN was used on SVHN.
+For TrivialAugment, augmentations were applied in the order of HorizontalFlip-RandomCrop-TrivialAugment-Cutout (16x16) as in \citep{muller2021trivialaugment}.
+For CutMix, $\alpha=0.25$ and $\beta=1$ on CIFAR10 as optimized in \citep{li_data_2023}; $\alpha=1$ and $\beta=1$ on Imagenette as suggested in \citep{yun2019cutmix}.
+For Cutout, the size of cut-out area was 20x20 on all three datasets as in \citep{li_data_2023}.
+Cutout and CutMix were applied with the default (baseline) augmentations in the order of HorizontalFlip-RandomCrop-Cutout and -CutMix respectively on CIFAR10 and Imagenette.
+For IDBH, IDBH[strong]-CIFAR10 was used.

+We only compare our method against the baseline and AutoAugment on ImageNet.
+AutoAugment is selected because it is one of the two methods closest to AROID and has a pre-optimized version for ImageNet while the other closest work IDBH doesn't.
+Due to the tremendous cost of conducting AT on ImageNet and the limit of our computational resource, we can't optimize other DA methods for AT on ImageNet so they are not included to avoid unfair comparison.
+In fact, like most other researchers, we don't have enough time and resource to train all competitive DA methods even without re-optimization of hyperparameters.